NativeScript/docs/content/guide/core/image-source.md

 ```ts
 const imageSource = new ImageSource(nativeSource)
 ```
- Creates a new ImageSource instance and sets the provided native source object. `nativeSource` object will update either the android or ios properties, depending on the target os.
+ Creates a new ImageSource instance and sets the provided native source object. `nativeSource` object will update either the android or ios properties, depending on the target platform.

 ---
 The ImageSource class provides the following image static methods loaders.